 Work in Progress

-"Going Off-Script: Physician Licence Suspension and the Demand for Medications" (with Emma Boswell Dean and Mallick Hossain)
+"Algorithms, Disparities, and Opioids: Evidence on the Impact of NarxCare Scores" (with Emma Boswell Dean and Mallick Hossain)

 "Shelter from the Storm?
-The Effect of Housing Wealth Shocks on the Joint Demand for Prevention and Insurance" (with Gregory S. Burge)
+The Effect of Housing Wealth Shocks on the Demand for Prevention and Insurance" (with Gregory S. Burge and Lingxiao Zhao)